jasonbayton/11ty/_src/support.md

   <div class="service-text">
     <h2 id="software-development">Software development</h2>

-I work closely with a network of trusted partners to develop bespoke Android-based application or solutions projects.
+I work closely with a network of trusted partners to develop bespoke Android-based applications and solutions at approachable rates.

 An example of projects I've brought to life include: